JesusPeacekd/docs/docs/smart-contracts/KingdomCoin.md

 title: Setting up a local development environment
 ---

-[Clarinet][] is a local Clarity runtime packaged as a command-line application.
+[Kingdom Coin][] is a local Clarity runtime packaged as a command-line application.
 It's designed to facilitate rapid smart contract development, testing, and deployment.

 Clarinet consists of two components: